Haruo Soeda, Dean of the Graduate School and Faculty of Literature and Human Sciences

 Welcome to the website of the Graduate School and Faculty of Literature and Human Sciences at Osaka City University.

-Osaka City University is a well-established university with a history originating in the 19th century.
-The Faculty of Literature and Human Sciences was founded in 1953 after originally being established as the Faculty of Law in 1949 in the aftermath of WWII.
-The Graduate School of Literature and Human Sciences was also established in the same year.
-Since then, we have engaged in academic pursuits in various fields related to humanity, human languages, cultures, history, and society for over 60 years.
+Osaka City University is a well-established university with origins dating back to the 19th century.
+The Faculty of Literature and Human Sciences was initially founded as the Faculty of Law and Literature shortly after WWII in 1949, before being independently established as the Faculty of Literature and Human Sciences in 1953.
+The Graduate School of Literature and Human Sciences was also established in 1953, as the graduate school of the undergraduate faculty.
+Over the course of nearly 70 years since then, we have continued to explore people and their languages, cultures, histories, and societies from the perspectives of diverse academic fields.

 Osaka City University and Osaka Prefecture University will be merged together into Osaka Public University (tentative name) in April 2022, but the educational curriculum and faculty system will continue on from the Graduate School and Faculty of Literature and Human Sciences of Osaka City University in 2021.